TeX-Live/tlcontrib/texmf-dist/doc/latex/aeb-pro/README.md

 The AcroTeX Blog (http://blog.acrotex.net/) lists the distribution files at http://www.acrotex.net/blog/?page_id=835, all demo files that use AeB Pro are listed at http://www.acrotex.net/blog/?tag=aeb-pro.

+What's New (2019/03/21) This new version requires aeb-comment (version 3.2 of the comment package).
+Changed the order of loading of the insdljs package.

 What's New (2018-02-17) Added a star-option to \texHelp, added demo files to illustrate rollover animation techniques (http://www.acrotex.net/blog/?tag=rollovers).